-- If you think you will get released quickly, you will be allowed to keep wearing street clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you think you will get released quickly, you will be allowed to keep wearing street clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell us how it happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that could help other people make it through the process?

 Click here to comment

 When you finally post bail, you will get released from jail.
 Getting discharged takes from 30 minutes to all day.
 In other words the faster you can pay your bail, the faster you will get discharged.
 It also can depend on whether or not you’ve been given a bond amount or if the judge has to decide on the bail amount.
 For a minor charge, you will be booked and then released on your recognizance without having to pay bail.
 When you have completed your jail sentence and know the date of your release, you should plan to be discharged in the morning.